Selected Web Resources For Political Science

 . . .
 Growing differences between the

-of major institutions and the public on domestic and foreign policy
+leaders of major institutions and the public on domestic and

-class, denominational, racial, regional and ethnic distinctions.
-In a
+racial, regional and ethnic distinctions.
+In a variety of ways,

-of ways, the American establishment, governmental and private, has
+the American establishment, governmental and private, has become

-views of the American people.
-Concomitantly, the American people have
+to the views of the American people.
+Concomitantly, the American

 This Huntington article can be accessed @Locating

-of ancient Greece and Rome, and the theologians of medieval Europe, the
+rhetoricians of ancient Greece and Rome, and the theologians of

-Like those prior groups, the media have authentic political power —
+groups, the media have authentic political power — terrifically

 Samuel

-to divide the United States into two peoples, two cultures, and two
+threatens to divide the United States into two peoples, two

-into mainstream U.S. culture, forming instead their own political and
+U.S. culture, forming instead their own political and linguistic

 This article can be accessed @Locating